‘Tweet Analytics’: How to measure the impact of your content

 - The colour of the circle shows how many retweets the tweet received.

-You can hold your cursor over any of the tweets to see detailed information
+You can hold your cursor over any of the tweets to see detailed information as pictured above.

 In the next table you are presented with social media metrics created by Avinash Kaushik, author of web analytics books which give you an idea of how you are performing in Twitter as well as helping you form and achieve your SMART objectives.